rtmigo/commie/README.md

 // single-line comments with
 // no empty lines between them

-// Group C: This comment loosely
+// Group C: This paragraph loosely
 // stretched into two lines
 ```